Majuli Festival of Assam

 Activities of Majuli festival

 During the Majuli festival, many activities are generally performed.
-Among those activities, Majuli’s rich cultural heritage is the very significant one.
+Among those activities, Majuli’s rich cultural heritage is a very significant one.

 Through traditional dance, songs, and collective co-operation, this festival inspires friendship and world peace to the human race.